Chart Color Schemes

 Busselton Surrounds features high concentrations of family households, with a higher-than-average median household size

-Family households account for 77.3% of all households, consisting of 33.9% couples with children, 35.3% couples without children, and 7.7% single parent families.
-Non-family households make up the remaining 22.7%, with lone person households at 19.7% and group households comprising 2.9%.
-The median household size is 2.6 people, which is larger than the Rest of WA average of 2.5.
+Family households dominate at 77.3% of all households, comprising 33.9% couples with children, 35.3% couples without children, and 7.7% single parent families.
+Non-family households make up the remaining 22.7%, with lone person households at 19.7% and group households comprising 2.9% of the total.
+The median household size of 2.6 people is larger than the Regional WA average of 2.5.

 Frequently Asked Questions - Households